Bek Air: History

 The airline was founded in 1999 as a business jet operator, Berkut Air, and since started domestic scheduled services.
 In 2008, Berkut Air purchased shares of stock in Oral Ak Zhol Airport, which was a base airport for the company.
 Bek Air has committed to investing KZT10 million (US$) a month to reconstruct the airport's runway, which was in poor condition.
 In 2011, the airline was rebranded as Bek Air.

 On 27 December 2019, following the crash of Bek Air Flight 2100, the airline's operations were suspended until further notice by the government of Kazakhstan.
-In late January of 2020, the Aviation Administration of Kazakhstan (AAK) revealed serious safety violations at the airline.
+In late January 2020, the Aviation Administration of Kazakhstan (AAK) revealed serious safety violations at the airline.
 The AAK found that Bek Air pilots routinely neglected to perform a walk-around and inspect for airframe ice before take-off, and had skipped these procedures on the accident flight, in violation of operations manuals from both the aircraft manufacturer and the airline.
 Despite flying in a region with severe winters, the airline conducted no special training for winter operations.
 Bek Air mechanics often swapped parts between aircraft without keeping detailed records, and data plates had been removed from aircraft engines and other parts, hindering verification of service histories.
 Rolls-Royce, the manufacturer of the engines in the airline's Fokker 100 aircraft, had received no engine maintenance information from the airline.
 The AAK also found shortcomings in cargo hold fire-protection systems, life jackets, and emergency location beacons, and assessed the Bek Air fleet's condition as poor.

 On 17 April 2020, the AAK—citing the airline's failure to correct safety violations—recalled Bek Air's air operator's certificate and the airworthiness certificates of its remaining Fokker 100 aircraft, stating that the company must undergo full certification anew before conducting airline operations.